dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 While boring this ability has the upside of always being useful as it simply buffs your damage.
 Heavily plays into the problem of Wrath quickly hitting the gcd cap.
 Even with 0% Haste you hit the gcd cap in only 6 casts during Bloodlust.

-Further forces a significant amount of your damage into our cooldown window every 3 minutes which makes the other 2:40 min feel even worse than it already does.
+Further forces a significant amount of your damage into our cooldown window every 3 minutes which makes the other 2:40 min feel even worse than they already do.
-At higher ranks the conduit that increases our crit chance with each cast will make us go over 100% crit especially with various base crit increases like Incarnation.
+Due to the conduit this further reduces the value of crit for us.

-The potential downside of taking damage and being stunned seems out of place considering no other covenant ability has a negative effect, and for a flavor effect it is way too dangerous.
-With high stacks it can nearly one shot you in the worst case.
+The potential downside of taking damage and being stunned seems out of place considering no other covenant ability has a negative effect.

 ## Legendaries